lukafaxx/raviolist/README.md

 ### join

-We use '+' for simultaneous inputs (e.g. command normals or charge moves) and '>' for moves such as followups or target combos, where the first part can be performed independently of the following ones. ',' can be used for links.
+To avoid repetition of primary special moves names and inputs, we prepend '--' to the value under the **name** key, and '...' to the one under the **input** key (see EX Kyo from KOF13 for an extreme example of multiple secondary and tertiary special moves).
+We use '+' for simultaneous inputs (e.g. command normals and charge moves) and '>' for moves such as target combos followups, where the first part can be performed independently of the following ones. ',' can be used for links.

+* --
+* ...
+* During {version} {name} >
 * +
-* >
 * and
 * or
+* >
 * ,

 ```
-name: Rampage
+name: -- Hyakki Gosho
-input: qcf and W or S
-note: ["SB", "Can be performed in air"]
+input: ... punch
+note: ["Armor Break"]
 ```

 ### charge